Project-KONDA/pattern-based-quality-analysis/README.md

 The execution system allows the application to a chosen XML database via the query processor BaseX.
 The result of the pattern application is presented to the user via the report view.

+The metamodel and pattern execution system are implemented in the project called ```qualitypatternmodel```.
+The graphical user interface is implemented in the project called ```patterncreation.project.design```.

 ## Built With